Abderrahman Ladgham

 Abderrahman Ladgham (born 18 October 1947) is a Tunisian politician.
-He serves as the Deputy Prime Minister for Governance & Combating Corruption under Prime Minister Hamadi Jebali.
+He served as the deputy prime minister for governance & combating corruption under Prime Minister Hamadi Jebali.

 Biography

 Early life and career

 Ladgham was born on October 18, 1947, in Le Bardo, Tunisia.
 He attended the Faculty of Medicine in Tunis and he joined the student union Union Générale des Etudiants de Tunisie (UGET).
 He then studied cancerology in Paris.
 Back in Tunis, he worked as a university professor and as a cancerologue.

 Political life

 He is a member of the Ettakol political party.
 On 20 December 2011, after former President Zine El Abidine Ben Ali was deposed, he joined the Jebali Cabinet as Deputy Prime Minister for Governance & Combating Corruption.

 Personal life

 Ladgham is married and has three children.